University Policies: Course Load

 Students in good standing typically may take no more than 18 hours in the fall and spring semesters.
 Under special circumstances, students who have completed a minimum of 30 hours at UofL and who have a cumulative grade point average of at least 3.0 may request permission through their advising center to take an overload.
 For the summer semester students are limited to 4 hours in the three-week summer session and 7 hours during each of the five-week summer sessions.
-Typically, there are no overloads for summer, though overload approvals may vary by unit.
+For the winter session, students are limited to 4 hours.
+Typically, there are no overloads for summer and winter, though overload approvals may vary by unit.
 Permissions are handled by procedures determined by the Dean’s office in each unit, and some units may accept petitions for course overloads above those listed above.

 In addition to the university-wide policies regarding Course Load, students may be subject to the unit-specific requirements listed below.

 Students with less than 30 hours at UofL and a cumulative grade point average of at least 3.5 may petition to take more than 18 hours.
 Students with a 3.0 grade point average at the University of Louisville may petition to take up to nine hours in a five-week session, but are still limited to a maximum of 18 hours in the summer semester.